 Brendan Flynn

 Brendan Flynn is a Sarasohn Dissertation Fellow PhD Candidate at Wayne State University in Detroit, MI.
 His research focuses on IR theory and the U.S.-China-Taiwan relationship.
-Brendan’s work explains instability in the relationship as an outcome of the interaction of different levels of analysis, i.e., structural, domestic, and individual leader factors in the three polities.
-He maintains secondary regional interests in the Balkans and West Africa (especially Mali).
+Brendan’s research helps explain instability in the relationship as a consequence of structural, domestic, and individual leader factors.

 Brendan has conducted fieldwork and language-study in Taiwan, and language-study in China.
-His work has been supported by the Department of Defense National Security Education Program Boren Fellowship and the Global Taiwan Institute (GTI) Taiwan Scholarship, and his writing has appeared in a GTI Occasional Report and in The National Interest.
-Brendan is a B.A. graduate of the early college program at Bard College at Simon’s Rock.
+His work has been supported by the Boren Fellowship and the Global Taiwan Institute (GTI) Taiwan Scholarship, and his writing has appeared in a GTI Occasional Report and in The National Interest

 Research interest(s)/area of expertise